AirtonRaphael/infra-observer/README.md

 ## 🚀 Features

+- Authentication using **JWT**
-- ⏳ Register and manage monitored endpoints
+- Register and manage monitored endpoints
 - ⏳ Automatic uptime and response time checks
-- ⏳ Authentication using **JWT**
 - ⏳ Notifications via **email** or **WhatsApp**
 - ⏳ Occurrence logging system
 - ⏳ CLI for interacting with the API